 When not blogging, teaching, promoting fights or working with clients on social media stuff, I’m usually with my wife doing something spontaneous and fun.

-Likes: Meeting new people, exploring, traveling, great burgers, swimming holes, Oldies, RC cars, classic cars, good cigars, DJ’ing, disc golf and golfing (but I’m horrible at golf, so don’t invite me unless you want a long day on the links).
+Likes: Meeting new people, exploring, traveling, great burgers, swimming holes, Oldies, RC cars, classic cars, vaping, DJing, disc golf and golfing (but I’m horrible at golf, so don’t invite me unless you want a long day on the links).

 Dislikes: Wasting time, wasting talent, mushrooms and chick flicks.

-A Canadian by birth and a Texan at heart, I adore Austin and everything in it.
-I love to explore the city and share little-known gems with fellow Austinites and curious visitors.
-When I’m not adding commas to guest posts, I’m managing my SEO and social media startup, Knektion…and my husband.
+Canadian by birth and Texan at heart, I adore Austin and everything in it.
+I love to explore the city and share little known gems with fellow Austinites and curious visitors.
+When I’m not adding commas to guest posts, I’m managing my boutique online marketing company, Knektion…and my husband.